coleifer/peewee/docs/peewee/api.rst

         :param dq_nodes: Zero or more :class:`DQ` objects.
         :param filters: Django-style filters.
-        :returns: :class:`ModelSelect` query.
+        :return: :class:`ModelSelect` query.

     .. method:: get_id()

-        :returns: The primary-key of the model instance.
+        :return: The primary-key of the model instance.

     .. method:: save(force_insert=False, only=None)

         :param bool force_insert: Force INSERT query.
         :param list only: Only save the given :class:`Field` instances.
-        :returns: Number of rows modified.
+        :return: Number of rows modified.

         Save the data in the model instance.
 By default, the presence of a primary-key value will cause an UPDATE query to be executed.